AbYahaya/RatifyV1/README.md

 * **Real-time Campaign Status:** Get instant updates on campaign progress directly on the platform.
 * **Donation Transparency:** View your contributions without interacting with raw blockchain data.
 * **Automated Refunds:** Donors receive refunds automatically if a campaign does not meet its funding goal.
+* **NFT Receipts:** NFTs are minted for campaign creation and donations as proof of participation.
 * **Seamless Wallet Integration:** Interact with the platform using popular Cardano wallets via **Mesh SDK**.
 * **Creator Withdrawals:** Campaign creators can withdraw funds when their goals are met.
 * **Security & Transparency:** All transactions and campaign logic are secured by Cardano's blockchain.